amitsingh6391/flutter_testrail/README.md

-### add_results
+### Add Results

-#### Adds one or more new test results, comments, or assigns one or more tests.
+Adds one or more new test results, comments, or assigns one or more tests.
 Ideal for test automation to bulk-add multiple test results in one step.

 ```dart